jakewalter/easyQuake/README.md

 This code leverages machine-learning for earthquake detection.
 You should have suitable hardward to run CUDA/Tensorflow, which usually means some sort of GPU.
 This has been tested on servers with nVidia compute cards, but also runs well on a modest multi-core with gaming PC nVidia card.
 The event-mode can be run efficiently enough on a laptop.

 ## Running easyQuake
+The example runs easyQuake for a recent M6.5 earthquake in Idaho

 ```
 from easyQuake import download_mseed